A fire is still burning on board a car-carrying cargo ship near a sensitive Dutch bird habitat

 The U.S. National Transportation Safety Board has warned about the possible dangers of electric vehicle battery fires, a hazard that stems from thermal runaway, a chemical reaction that causes uncontrolled battery temperature and pressure increases.

-The blazing vessel is about 40 kilometers (25 miles) from Borkum, the westernmost of the German East Frisian islands.
+The burning vessel has drifted westwards toward the island of Terschelling and is slowly heading away from Borkum, the westernmost of the German East Frisian islands.
 Germany sent a ship that doused the sides of the Fremantle Highway with water on Wednesday to keep it as cool as possible.

 The coast guard said that was no longer happening “because unnecessary amounts of water must be prevented from getting on board.
 This endangers the stability of the ship.”
 It said the fire was burning more intensely when the ship was cooled on Wednesday.